mlciv/mlciv.github.io/pages/pages-root-folder/index.md

 # Research Interests
 I work on **Natural Language Processing** and **Machine Learning**.
 Current interests include:
-- Controllable Multi-party Multi-modal Dialogue, and its application on Mental Health, Education, etc
+- Multi-party Multi-modal Dialogue, and its applications on Mental Health, Education, etc
-- Structured Prediction and Neuro-Symbolic Methods for Modularized NLP, AI4Science.
+- Efficient Structured Prediction and Symbolic Methods for Controlling and Augmenting Neural Networks
-- Efficient Prompt Optimization and Post-training of Large Language Model
+- Robust Deployment, and Evaluation of Trustworthy AI.

 # News
 - 09/2024: Talk with students on "History of NLP" at the [OU AI/ML Club](https://www.instagram.com/ou.artificial/).